LEFT BIAS

 EI has been criticized as promoting extreme views and propaganda against Israel by the NGO Monitor.
 EI counters that the “NGO Monitor is an extreme right-wing group with close ties to the Israeli government, military, West Bank settlers, a man convicted of misleading the US Congress, and to notoriously Islamophobic individuals and organizations in the United States.”

-Overall, we rate Electronic Intifada Left biased based on strong pro-Palestinian and anti-Israeli bias.
-We also rate them Mostly Factual in reporting, rather than High, due to a lack of transparency regarding funding, as well as strongly loaded emotional wording that may be misleading.
-(D. Van Zandt 5/13/2016) (D. Kelley 5/8/2017) Updated (11/18/2019)
+Overall, we rate Electronic Intifada Left biased based on political editorial perspectives that favor a socialist perspective and strong pro-Palestinian and anti-Israeli bias.
+We also rate them Mixed for factual reporting due to a lack of transparency regarding funding, one-sided reporting, and a false claim.
+(D. Van Zandt 5/13/2016) (D. Kelley 5/8/2017) Updated (12/10/2023)

 Source: https://electronicintifada.net/